andrewprock/swig-integration/README.txt

 bindings to an existing cmake build without changing that build in any way.

+The project is based on the example presented in the swig documentation, but with an eye towards integrating into an existing project rather than building the project from scratch.

 There are three build scrips in the project:

 src/lib/CMakeLists.txt